 After the assessment is complete, you will be given an individualised care plan.
 If you aren’t in labour, you’ll either be discharged with advice on when to call back or you will be admitted to the antenatal ward.
 If your waters have broken and labour hasn’t started, you may be advised to have a course of antibiotics due to increased risk of infection.
 In some cases, you might be advised to have an induction of labour due to the risk of infection.
 If the assessment shows that you are in premature labour, you will be transferred to the labour ward.
 If it is very early and it is safe to do so, you may be transferred to a hospital with a higher category of Neonatal Unit.
 Depending on how many weeks pregnant you are, you may be given medication called tocolytics, which can slow or stop the labour from progressing or you may be advised to continue labouring naturally.

 If there is time, you will be offered two doses of steroids, 12 hours apart, to help your baby’s lungs to mature.
 This can help your baby to breathe when they are born.
-You may also be offered an injection of intravenous magnesium sulphate to protect your baby’s brain, if you are between 24-29 weeks of pregnancy.
+You may also be offered a dose of intravenous magnesium sulphate to protect your baby’s brain, if you are between 24+0 and 33+6 weeks of pregnancy.

 A member of the neonatal team will talk to you about your baby’s care before they are born.
 If there’s time, they may also show you around the Neonatal Unit or Special Care Baby Unit and answer your questions.